soonwonhan/hashicorp/getting-started-terraform.md

 $ terraform destroy
 ```

-2. Look for a message at the bottom of the output asking for confirmation.
+2. A message will appear at the bottom of the output asking for confirmation.
 Type `yes` and hit ENTER.
 Terraform will destroy the resources it had created earlier.

 # Next Steps
-You have successfully completed your first Terraform tutorial.
+You successfully completed your first Terraform tutorial!
 You installed Terraform, applied your first file to AWS, and destroyed an infrastructure.
 You can now move on to exploring more in-depth Terraform tutorials here: [Tutorials](https://developer.hashicorp.com/terraform/tutorials)

 ## Additional Resources